juripero/ryft-server/docs/restapi.md

 ### POST files `lifetime` parameter

-This optional parameters is used to specify lifetime of the uploading data.
+This optional parameters is used to specify lifetime of the uploaded data.
 If this parameter is provided the file or catalog will be deleted after specified amount of time.
-For example if `lifetime=1h` is provided the file will be availeble during a hour and then will be removed.
+For example if `lifetime=1h` is provided the file will be availeble during a hour and then will be automatically removed.

-### POST files

-To upload regular file the following parameters are used:`file`

 ### DELETE files parameters